BNLNPPS/swf-daqsim-agent/README.md

 ### STF Generation Message

 The STF generation message carries an attribute specifying the run ID, to simplify accounting and adata management procedures.
+It also contains attributes relevant to data handling downstream, such as the checksum (_adler32_) and size, in bytes.

 The format of the messages sent out to MQ by the simulator is illustrated in the following example: